St. Joseph County Jail Inmate Bail & Bonds

 Instructions on how to post Bail or Bond in St. Joseph County

-Ask the staff at the St. Joseph County Jail or the St. Joseph County Court Clerk these specific questions:
+Ask the staff at St. Joseph County Jail or the St. Joseph County Court Clerk these specific questions:

 1. Is the defendant eligible for bail or a bond?

-2. How much will the bail or bond be, and what are the additional fees?
+2. What is the amount of bail or bond, and are there any additional fees?

-3. Where do I go to pay it?
+3. Where do I go to post the bail or bond?

-6. Do I have to use a bail or bond agent?
+6. Do I need to hire a bail or bond agent?

-The first option, a cash bond, is to pay the full bail amount in cash, cashier's check, or money order.
-Personal Checks are not accepted.
+A cash bond requires you to pay the full bail amount in cash, cashier’s check, or money order.
+Personal checks are not accepted.

-To purchase money orders visit any Western Union, Moneygram or Post Office.
+You can purchase money orders at Western Union, Moneygram, or any Post Office.

-For example, if bail is posted at $5,000, then the premium will cost approximately $500-$750.
+For instance, if the bail is $5,000, the premium will cost between $500 and $750.

-Remember, by making an agreement with a bail agent the signatory takes responsibility for paying the full bail amount if the defendant does not appear in court.
+When you sign an agreement with a bail agent, you are responsible for paying the full bail amount if the defendant fails to appear in court.

 Option 3 - How to Post a Property Bond for a Defendant at St. Joseph County Jail